thinkful-ei24/mathew-lead-lifecycle-design-client/README.md

 - Redux Forms
 - HTML
 - CSS
-- Enzyme
-- Jest
+- Enzyme and Jest for testing
-### Back End - Web & Mobile
+### Back End - Web
 - Node
 - Express
 - Mongoose
 - MongoDB
-- Mocha
+- Passport and JWT for user authentication
-- Chai
+- Mocha and Chai for testing

-## Known Bugs
-- Issues here

 ## Post MVP Stretch Goals
 - Be able to Edit Leads